top of page

 PROPHECY

-The Old Testament (Hebrew Bible), written over a thousand-year period, contains nearly 300 references that are interpreted as foreshadowing the coming Messiah.
+The Old Testament (Hebrew Scriptures), written over a thousand-year period, contains nearly 300 references that are interpreted as foreshadowing the coming Messiah (from the Hebrew word mashiach (מָשִׁיחַ) meaning 'the anointed one' or 'chosen one').
+These prophecies... rather than relying on vague or symbolic language, point to specific lineage, geography, timing, and even the fate of the anticipated figure.
 The Dead Sea Scrolls provide remarkable confirmation of the reliability of these Old Testament texts.
-Transcribed more than a century before Christ was born, the scrolls align almost perfectly with modern versions.
-These scrolls also represent much older original sources that were faithfully preserved.
-Presented are several examples.
+Transcribed more than a century before Christ was born, the scrolls align almost perfectly with modern versions and also represent much older original sources that were faithfully preserved.

 ____________________________________________________________________________________